 This article may contain affiliate links for which we may receive a small commission if purchases are made through these links.
 We thank you for your support.

 The Ultimate Adelaide to Alice Springs Road Trip

 There’s always a sense of excitement when travelling into the Australian Outback.
 Without doubt, driving from Adelaide to Alice Springs is the ultimate Australian road trip.

 There is nothing that says ‘Australian Outback’ more than endless miles of long, straight roads and wide open desert landscape.
 The vivid red sand dunes, sparkling salt-lakes and sparse bushlands are surprisingly beautiful and full of wildlife.

 Driving north from Adelaide will give you an opportunity to experience some of the most incredible, and surprisingly diverse landscape within Australia.

-Suggested itinerary from Adelaide to Alice Springs
+The Ultimate Road Trip from Adelaide to Alice Springs

 Enjoy vast expanses of nothing as you discover that there is plenty to see in the Outback.
 The isolation, quirky towns and iconic landmarks on this outback journey are some of the most unique experiences to enjoy.